Walter N. Vernou: World War II

-Vernou then took command of Battleship Division Two (with USS Tennessee (BB-43) as his flagship) at Pearl Harbor, Hawaii until 31 January 1941 when he was reassigned to serve as Senior Member of the Board of Inspection and Survey, Pacific Coast Section in Long Beach, California until 28 February 1942.
+Vernou then took command of Battleship Division Two (with USS Tennessee (BB-43) as his flagship) at Pearl Harbor, Hawaii, until 31 January 1941 when he was reassigned to serve as Senior Member of the Board of Inspection and Survey, Pacific Coast Section in Long Beach, California, until 28 February 1942.
 During this assignment, the Japanese attacked Pearl Harbor on 7 December 1941 and the United States entered World War II.

 Vernou was transferred to the Retired List of the Navy on 1 March 1942 having attained the statutory age of sixty-four years, and relieved of all active duty.
 Upon retirement, he received a "tombstone" promotion to the rank of Vice Admiral on the basis of having received a combat decoration.

 Vernou was a hereditary Companion of the Military Order of the Loyal Legion of the United States by right of his father's service in the Union Army during the Civil War.

-Vice Admiral Vernou died on 23 May 1955 in San Diego County, California.
+After retirement, Vice Admiral Vernou and his wife lived in Coronado, San Diego County, California.
+He died at his residence there on 23 May 1955.

 Personal

-Vernou married Sidney Patterson Saunders (29 December 1876 – 24 April 1954) on May 27, 1903 in Annapolis, Maryland.
+Vernou married Sidney Patterson Saunders (29 December 1876 – 24 April 1954) on May 27, 1903, in Annapolis, Maryland.
 Her father John Selden Saunders was the 17th Adjutant General of Maryland and a former Confederate States Army officer.
 After their deaths, Vernou and his wife were interred at Fort Rosecrans National Cemetery.